Albumares

-Albumares brunsae is a tri-radially symmetrical fossil animal that lived in the late Ediacaran seafloor.
+Albumares brunsae is a tri-radially symmetrical fossil animal that lived on the late Ediacaran seafloor.
 It is a member of the extinct group Trilobozoa.

 Etymology

 The generic name Albumares derives from the Latin Mare Album (White Sea).
-The specific name honors Elizabeth P. Bruns, an early 20th-century Russian geologist noted for her extensive and important research of the Upper Precambrian stratigraphy of European Russia.
+The specific name "brunsae" honors Elizabeth P. Bruns, an early 20th-century Russian geologist noted for her extensive and important research of the Upper Precambrian stratigraphy of European Russia.

 Occurrence

-Fossils of the Albumares brunsae are known from deposits on the Verkhovka formation on the Syuzma River in the Onega Peninsula of the White Sea, Arkhangelsk Region, Russia.
-There are reports about Albumares sp. from the Rawnslay Quartzite, Flinders Ranges in the South Australia, but photographs or description of these fossils have not yet been published.
+Fossils of Albumares brunsae are known from deposits in the Verkhovka Formation, Syuzma River in the Onega Peninsula of the White Sea, Arkhangelsk Region, Russia.
+There are reports of Albumares sp. from the Rawnslay Quartzite, Flinders Ranges in South Australia, but photographs or description of these fossils have not yet been published.

 Description

 Albumares fossils are preserved as negative, low impressions on the bases of sandstone beds.
-The fossil exhibits circular, trefoil-like (three-lobe) form, and is covered by three dendritic-branched furrows and three oval ridges that radiate from the center.
-The lobes are twisted into weak spirals.
+The fossil exhibits circular, trefoil-like (three-lobe) form, and is covered by three dendritic-branched furrows and three oval lobes that radiate from the center, which are twisted into weak spirals.